Overview

 We are an interdisciplinary service, so our team is made up of many different professionals working together.

-How long your child stays at CPRI is based on their needs.
+How long your child/youth stays at CPRI is based on their needs.
 During the school year, children participating in intensive services can attend school at Madeline Hardy School, part of the Thames Valley District School Board or St. Thomas Aquinas Secondary School, part of the London District Catholic School Board.

 Find out more on our kids page and see photos